 What else from a seaside town?
-Breathtaking views of Bournemouth‘s seven miles of beaches stretch on into the distance, nestled by the side of spectacularly soaring cliffs.
+Breathtaking views of Bournemouth’s seven miles of beaches stretch on into the distance, nestled by the side of spectacularly soaring cliffs.
 The natural coastline here is some of the most picturesque in the UK.
-It seems unsurprising then that Bournemouth’s award-winning beaches have proved so popular with British and world-wide tourists over the years.
-Bournemouth beach is one of the UK’s safest, with life-guards stationed along the whole stretch.
+It seems unsurprising then that Bournemouth’s award-winning beaches have proved so popular with British and international tourists over the years.
+Bournemouth Beach is one of the UK’s safest, with lifeguards stationed along the whole stretch.
 Get your buckets and spades at the ready and head straight for this British seaside paradise.

 Attend one of Bournemouth’s festivals

-Throughout the year the Bournemouth plays host to incredible and diverse festivals, so no matter what time you visit, the town is sure to be buzzing with life and color.
-Launched in 2012, the Arts by the Sea festival has been making waves in the UK’s cultural scene ever since.
-Featuring showcases of the UK’s best dance, drama, music, and films, this festival has become a firm favorite.
-Bournemouth’s Food and Drink festival is also a spectacular 10 day event which attracts visitors from across Europe.
-Performances by the famous Red Arrows at Bournemouth’s Air Festival and the town’s annual Bourne Free carnival also boast of incredible popularity.
+Throughout the year, the Bournemouth plays host to incredible and diverse festivals, so no matter what time you visit, the town is sure to be buzzing with life and colour.
+Launched in 2012, the Arts by the Sea Festival has been making waves in the UK’s cultural scene ever since.
+Featuring showcases of the UK’s best dance, drama, music and films, this festival has become a firm favourite.
+The 10-day Bournemouth Food and Drink Festival is just as popular and attracts visitors from across Europe.
+Performances by the famous Red Arrows at Bournemouth Air Festival and the town’s annual Bourne Free carnival are also unmissable.